jarodjm/NEETcollab/README.md

 # NEETcollab
 11/19/2019

-wow this shit is liiiit! lol
+do this is work?
+We see..